-The Tony Hawk travelling exhibit, running through Sept.
+The Tony Hawk traveling exhibit, running through Sept.
 2 at Fort Lauderdale’s Museum of Discovery and Science, offers a virtual skateboard park — and participants may just learn a little physics along the way.

 It is one of six exhibits at the hands-on museum, which helps kids learn the principles of science while having fun doing it.
 The museum’s IMAX theater lets families get an up-close and personal view at summer blockbusters and science films in 3D.